arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

   - iot-cloud
 ---

 This user manual will provide a comprehensive overview of Opta™, covering its major hardware and software elements.
-With this user manual, you will learn how to set up, configure and use all the main features of an Opta™ device.
+With this user manual, you will learn how to set up, configure, and use all the main features of an Opta™ device.

 ## Hardware and Software Requirements